tabularelf/Libraries-and-the-state-of-prefabs/README.md

 > Only npm v11.X is needed for creating a user account. npm v12.X and above has `adduser` removed.
 But other commands work fine.

 For prefab setup:
-Please ensure that you fill both package name fields, the publisher name, collection name & package id.<br>
+Please ensure that you fill both package name fields (otherwise npm errors will occur), the publisher name, collection name & package id.<br>
-See from the example below.
+See from the example below.<br>
 <img width="307" height="397" alt="GameMaker-Beta_2026-08-30_15-52-17" src="https://github.com/user-attachments/assets/df1c163b-e0f6-4e56-acb1-14a3319903a7" />